 In addition to onsite training for UBC researchers, the Office of Research Ethics also offers access to several free, external online training resources that provide valuable information about best practices for research involving human subjects.

-The TCPS2 2014 tutorial 'CORE' (Course in Research Ethics) is offered free of charge.
+The TCPS 2 tutorial 'CORE' (Course in Research Ethics) is offered free of charge.
 The tutorial - and the Policy - are available at these links:

-All study team members - including faculty, students, residents and research staff - need to complete the TCPS2 online tutorial “Course on Research Ethics” (CORE).
+All study team members - including faculty, students, residents and research staff - need to complete the TCPS2 online tutorial “Course on Research Ethics” (CORE) before their research ethics approval will be granted.
 This policy applies to all studies where the initial application was submitted after September 1, 2016.
 Question 1.6 of the ethics application form has been amended to request confirmation that all study team members have completed the course.
-Submission of the CORE Certificate will not be required with ethics applications; however, you may wish to update your RISe profile to include the date you completed the tutorial.
+You do not need to attach your certificate of completion to the ethics application; however, you are encouraged to include the date you completed the tutorial in your RISe profile.

 The interactive online tutorial takes a minimum of three hours to complete (longer if you look at all the optional material).
 You can enter and exit the tutorial as you have time to work on it.